Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money.

 All in all, if you use a premium VPN service that offers browser extensions too, you will have plenty of fast VPN servers to connect to circumvent geo-blocks and secure the traffic and sensitive data traveling through your browser.

 As with the VPN app, we used the same tools – Speedtest.net, SpeedOf.Me, and Fast.com to run the speed tests, as well as the same VPN server locations – Frankfurt, New York City, and Sydney, respectively.

-We also used the same VPN service, namely Private Internet Access (PIA), since it provides VPN extensions for Chrome, Firefox, Opera.
+We also used the same VPN service, namely Private Internet Access (PIA), since it provides VPN extensions for Chrome, Firefox, and Opera.
 In the examples below, we used the Opera VPN extension to run the speed tests.